 Social scientists also study collective, social behavior.
-So it’s no surprise that over the years, astrologers have studied planetary cycles to help with predicting historical cycles, financial cycles and demographic trends.
-Such studies of collective behavior begin to merge with the second branch of astrology: judicial astrology.
+So it’s no surprise that astrologers have studied planetary cycles over the years to help predict historical cycles, financial cycles, and demographic trends.
+Such studies of collective behavior begin to merge with the second branch of astrology: Judicial Astrology.

-Astrology also posed theological questions surrounding the dilemma between free will and fate, which were oft debated by theologians.
+Astrology also posed theological questions surrounding the dilemma between free will and fate, which theologians often debated.
 (Before you snicker, we still have these arguments today.
-“The planets made me do it,” isn’t very far away from the infamous “twinkie defense.”)
+“The planets made me do it” isn’t very far away from the infamous “Twinkie defense.”)

-Judicial astrology could also be divided into two branches, the collective and the individual.
+Judicial astrology can be divided further into two branches, the collective and the individual.

 What’s happening with my tribe?

 Ancient astrologers concerned themselves with the spiritual health of their tribe.
-They were tasked with determining whether or not community as a whole, particularly as represented by its leader, was at risk for displeasing the divine order.
+Tasked with determining whether or not their community as a whole, mainly as represented by its leader, was at risk for displeasing the divine order.

-Today it’s Mundane Astrology that continues in the tradition of this most ancient branch.
-The types of questions mundane astrologers strive to answer relate to politics and the dangers facing a city, country or even a corporation.
+Today it’s Mundane Astrology that continues the tradition of this most ancient branch.
+The types of questions mundane astrologers strive to answer were related to politics and the dangers facing a city, country, or even a corporation.
 Mundane astrologers search for answers by using the chart for the founding of an entity, the birth chart of its leader, or the charts of political candidates.

 What’s happening with me?

 Somewhere between 600 and 400 BCE, astrologers began to answer questions using individual birth charts.
-In the centuries since, many techniques have been developed to answer questions about who we are, how to navigate in the world, as well as the timing and types of challenges we will face.
+In the centuries since, many techniques have been developed to answer questions about who we are, how to navigate in the world, and the timing and types of challenges we will face.

-Thanks to computers, for the first time in history astrology is truly available to everyone.
+For the first time in history, thanks to computers, astrology is truly available to everyone.
 So it’s no surprise this “person-centered astrology” remains the most popular form of astrology today.

 Natal Astrology is primarily used for helping answer basic questions such as “why are things not working?” and “when are things going to get better?”
-There are myriad branches of types of natal astrology to help us understand our character, relationships with others, our vocational strengths, our spiritual journey and more.
+There are myriad branches of natal astrology to help us understand our character, relationships with others, vocational strengths, spiritual journeys, and more.
 Natal astrology also incorporates forecasting techniques that compare the changing sky to the natal chart to help us navigate the cycles of our lives and give us some clues as to when challenges may arise and when they will subside.

 Individuals also use Electional Astrology to find auspicious dates for personally important events.
-This could include a good time for saying your wedding vows, putting your house on the market, filing business incorporation papers, or starting your vacation.
+Such as a good time for saying your wedding vows, putting your house on the market, filing business incorporation papers, or starting your vacation.
 Since no time is ever perfect, the challenge for the astrologer is to find a time that is both favorable for the type of event and works well with the individuals involved.

-Locational Astrology (Astrocartography) deals with the relationship of individuals and where they live.
-Like electional astrology helps find an auspicious time, locational astrology helps find an auspicious place for various activities, such as romance, career or inspiration.
+Locational Astrology (Astrocartography) deals with the relationship between individuals and where they live.
+Just as electional astrology helps find an auspicious time, locational astrology helps find an auspicious place for various activities, such as romance, career, or inspiration.
 This relatively new kind of astrology has been made possible by the introduction of computers to help with calculating the relationships between a chart and the Earth’s surface.

 Bring Your Questions

-So whether you want to learn astrology — or are considering going to an astrologer — bring your questions, lots of them.
+So whether you want to learn astrology or consider going to an astrologer, bring your questions, lots of them.
 While there are many different astrology techniques and schools of thought, the essential questions we explore remain the same.